Do you think love can bloom even on a battlefield?

 You gathered yourself together, after we stepped off the final air taxi.
 Enough to work around the cabin.
 I gave you plenty to do.
 I know what some men do when left to their own devices in that state.
 You were working something over in your head, like a machine humming back to life.

 Whatever was on your mind was seldom left to sit for long.
 Thoughts seem to rush out of you before they were finished.
 Feelings said outright and upfront.
 Honest, bare.
 Your heart worn on your shoulder, beating strong and constant.
-I’d known men before.
-Some died, in war or slowly of AIDS.
-I never knew them extremely well.
-Both guards never falling.
-Circling around the other, never truly coming close, but friendly.

 In proximity, you learn about each other intimately.
 You were not a tough heart.
 Your ribs were often open for me to see.
 The vulnerability, the fragility, was something I had never experienced.
 Raw and uncaged.
 To circle you like the men I had known before would have been stalking an animal who trusted the hunter so much as to sleep in front of him, knowing he would not hurt it.